-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

-If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
+Lasso Healthcare Growth (MSA) Lasso Healthcare Growth Plus (MSA) Services that are covered for you What you must pay wh en you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.

-If you use tobacco and have been diagnosed with a tobaccorelated disease or are taking medicine that may be affected by Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.

-Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) (continued)

-tobacco: We cover cessation counseling services.
-We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable inpatient or outpatient cost sharing.
+If you use tobacco and have been diagnosed with a tobacco-related disease or are taking medicine that may be affected by tobacco: We cover cessation counseling services.
+We cover two counseling quit attempts within a 12-month period, however, you will pay the applicable cost sharing.
 Each counseling attempt includes up to four face-to-face visits.
+Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+After you meet your deductible, you pay \$0 for Medicare-covered services.
+Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+After you meet your deductible, you pay \$0 for Medicare-covered services.

-Supervised Exercise Therapy (SET)

-SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
+Lasso Healthcare Growth (MSA) Lasso Healthcare Growth Plus (MSA) Services that are covered for you What you must pay wh en you get these services Supervised Exercise Therapy (SET) SET is covered for members who have symptomatic peripheral artery disease (PAD) and a referral for PAD from the physician responsible for PAD treatment.
 Up to 36 sessions over a 12-week period are covered if the SET program requirements are met.

-The SET program must:

-- Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication - Be conducted in a hospital outpatient setting or a physician's office - Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD - Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques

-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
+The SET program must: Consist of sessions lasting 30-60 minutes, comprising a therapeutic exercise-training program for PAD in patients with claudication Be conducted in a hospital outpatient setting or a physician's office Be delivered by qualified auxiliary personnel necessary to ensure benefits exceed harms, and who are trained in exercise therapy for PAD Be under the direct supervision of a physician, physician assistant, or nurse practitioner/clinical nurse specialist who must be trained in both basic and advanced life support techniques SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.
 Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
 After you meet your deductible, you pay \$0 for Medicare-covered services.

-🍑 Vision care
+Until you meet your yearly deductible, you pay up to 100% of the Medicare-approved amount.
+After you meet your deductible, you pay \$0 for Medicare-covered services.